Brian Mulroney: Prime Minister (1984–1993)

 The first Conservative majority victory in 26 years—and only the second in 54 years—initially seemed to give Mulroney a very formidable position.
 The Tories had won just over half the popular vote, and no other party crossed the 50-seat mark.
-He had wide discretion to take Canada in virtually any direction he wanted.
-However, his position was far more precarious than his parliamentary majority would suggest.
+Although it appeared as though he had wide discretion to take Canada in virtually any direction he wanted, his position was far more precarious than his parliamentary majority would suggest.
 Mulroney's support was based on a grand coalition of socially conservative populists from the West, Quebec nationalists, and fiscal conservatives from Ontario and Atlantic Canada.
-Such diverse interests became difficult for him to juggle.
+Such diverse interests became difficult for him to juggle as the years went on, and would eventually lead to the collapse of the grand coalition entirely in 1993.

 Most of Mulroney's ministers had little government experience, resulting in conflicts of interest and embarrassing scandals.
 Many Tories expected patronage appointments due to the long time out of government.
 Mulroney included a large number of Westerners in his Cabinet (including Clark as minister of external affairs).
-However, he was not completely successful, even aside from economic and constitutional policy.
+He was not completely successful, even aside from economic and constitutional policy.
 For example, he moved CF-18 servicing from Manitoba to Quebec in 1986, even though the Manitoba bid was lower and the company was better rated.
 Mulroney also received death threats for exerting pressure on Manitoba over French language rights.

 Economic policy

 Social programs and spending

 Despite Mulroney referring to social programs as a "sacred trust" when he was Opposition leader in 1983, he began to reduce expenditures on the programs when he came into office.
-In terms of old age security, Mulroney's government gradually reduced its benefits at middle income levels and above.
-The government also reduced the range of workers covered by the benefits from unemployment insurance.
+In terms of old age security, Mulroney's government gradually reduced its benefits at middle-income levels and above.
+Mulroney's government cut spending for unemployment insurance (UI) and reduced the range of workers covered by the benefits from the program.
+In their first budget in 1985, the Mulroney government announced that registered home ownership savings plan (RHOSP) contributions would not be deductible if made after May 22, 1985, (funds left in the RHOSP after this date could be withdrawn tax-free, "regardless of the use") and no contribution could be made after December 31, 1985; the government also announced that income earned in an RHOSP after December 31, 1985, was to be included in the owner's taxable income, effectively ending the last desirable feature of RHOSPs.
 In 1990, the government limited cost-sharing under the Canada Assistance Plan in three provinces in response to their concerns that unemployed workers would apply for cost-shared provincial social assistance (as a result of rising unemployment).
-Mulroney's government cut spending for unemployment insurance; in Spring 1993, the government lowered benefits for unemployed Canadians and eliminated benefits for the unemployed who failed to prove the reason they left their job.
-Mulroney's government limited baby bonus payments to only lower income Canadians.
+Also in 1990, Mulroney's government eliminated its financial contribution to UI, making all UI costs covered by worker and employer contributions.
+In Spring 1993, the government lowered benefits for unemployed Canadians and eliminated benefits for the unemployed who failed to prove the reason they left their job.